alankemsley/ecommerce/README.md

 ## A Command Line Interface application for online shopping.

-This program was built with Node and utilizes a MySQL database.
+This program was built with Node.js with the Inquirer package, and utilizes a MySQL database.

 ### Instructions: